 But before I’d settled into my life and career in LA…

 Some of my three-year travel earlier in my life.
 As I said, the world beckoned when a similar opportunity presented itself.
-I call it opportunity and had to explain that to my friends when they called it losses.
+I called it an opportunity and had to explain that to my friends when they called it losses.
 Some called me crazy but everyone was excited for me and wanted to follow my travels.

-This is me the second and third years of that three-year backpacking trip through Europe, India, Asia and Australia.
+This is me the second and third years of that three-year backpacking trip through Europe, India, Asia, and Australia.
 Maybe travel was always part of my soul.

 And even before that…

 Before the world, I saw most of the United States.
 This is an overnight camp-out en route from NY to CA, moving cross-country with my best friend Cathy.
 We drove my Torino and camped in my tent.
 If you have really good eyes you can see me standing near the entrance of the tent.